Foodbuzz

 Ingredients

-1. Idli rice - 3 cups (You could also use long grain or sona masoori rice)
+1. Idli rice – 3 cups (You can also use long grain or sona masoori rice)

 2. Tender coconut flesh - 1 (or 1.5 cup grated coconut/Around 1 cup thick coconut milk)